Privacy Policy

 Right to Know Information.

-- The categories of Personal Information we have collected about you.
+• The categories of Personal Information we have collected about you.

-- The categories of sources of the Personal Information we have collected about you.
+• The categories of sources of the Personal Information we have collected about you.

-- Our business purpose for collecting your Personal Information.
+• Our business purpose for collecting your Personal Information.

-- The specific pieces of Personal Information we have collected about you.
+• The specific pieces of Personal Information we have collected about you.

-- If we have disclosed your Personal Information for a business purpose, we will provide you with the Personal Information categories that each recipient obtained.
+• If we have disclosed your Personal Information for a business purpose, we will provide you with the Personal Information categories that each recipient obtained.

-Right to Request Deletion of Information.
+Right to Request Deletion of Personal Information.

 Subject to certain exceptions, you have the right to request that we delete any of your Personal Information that we collected from you and retained, if you make a verifiable consumer request.
 We may deny your deletion request if your Personal Information is necessary for us or for our service providers to:

-- Detect security incidents; protect against malicious, deceptive, fraudulent or illegal activity; or prosecute those responsible for such activities.
+• Detect security incidents; protect against malicious, deceptive, fraudulent or illegal activity; or prosecute those responsible for such activities.

-- Comply with the California Electronic Communications Privacy Act (Cal.
+• Comply with the California Electronic Communications Privacy Act (Cal.
 Penal Code § 1546).

-- Comply with a legal obligation.
+• Comply with a legal obligation or exercise legal rights.

-Exercising Rights to Know and to Delete.
+Exercising Rights to Know, to Delete and to Correct.

 Only you or a person registered with the California Secretary of State who you authorize to act for you (an “authorized agent”) may make a verifiable consumer request related to your Personal Information.
 For an authorized agent to submit a verifiable consumer request, the agent must supply the required information about you, as described in the below definition of “verifiable consumer request,” provide his or her registration information (including registered name and registration number), and describe his or her relationship to you (such as your lawyer or accountant).
 In our discretion, we may require the authorized agent to supply signed permission from you to act as your agent.
 You may make a verifiable consumer request on behalf of your minor child or a minor child for whom you are a legal guardian.
 To do this, supply the required information for the child as described in the below definition of “verifiable consumer request,” provide your name, and describe your relationship to the child.